The effect of interactions and disorder on the relaxation of two-level systems in amorphous solids: Finite-size effect in the EG model

 In Fig.~\ref{fig: EG DOS DiffSiteNum} the EG DOS is plotted for different system sizes, showing a narrowing of the gap for increasing size.
 In Fig.~\ref{fig: EG Rate diffSiteNum} the EG relaxation rate distribution is plotted showing a shift to lower values for increasing system size, which might seem counter intuitive given the behavior of the DOS.
 We show below how this shift is dominated by the tunneling term.

-Fig.~\ref{fig: EGRatesChangingNOnlyExp} shows the rate distribution as given in Fig.~\ref{fig: EG Rate diffSiteNum} after excluding the interactions term in the rate matrix, i.e. $A_{ij} = e^{-r_{ij}/\xi}$.
+Figure \ref{fig: EGRatesChangingNOnlyExp} shows the rate distribution as given in Fig.~\ref{fig: EG Rate diffSiteNum} after excluding the interactions term in the rate matrix, i.e., $A_{ij} = e^{-r_{ij}/\xi}$.
 Comparing the two graphs it is evident that the shift of the rate distribution peaks remains qualitatively the same.

 Let us now estimate this effect.
 For $r_{nn} \ll \xi$, the relaxation is dominated by tunneling of electrons to their near neighbor site.
-Given a linear size of the sample $L$ it can be shown that the distribution of nearest neighbors distance for $r_{nn} \ll L$ is\cite{Ariel'sPaper}
+Given a linear size of the sample $L$ it can be shown that the distribution of nearest-neighbor distance for $r_{nn} \ll L$ is\cite{Ariel'sPaper}